wp-plugins/full-page-full-width-backgroud-slider/readme.txt

  -   Easily manageable back-end.
  -   Comes with 6 Great Backgrounds ready to use
  -   Last but not the least its FREE
- -   Set Background color for posts and pages.
-Now instead of image you can set the background color for the image too.

-This is a Plugin from <a href="http://www.wpfruits.com/?ref=wpl"> WPFRUITS </a>

-You can also try our Full Width Background Slider Wordpress theme <a title="Analytical full Width Slider WordPress theme" href="http://www.sketchthemes.com/themes/analytical-full-width-responsive-wordpress-theme/?ref=wp"> Analytical full Width Slider WordPress theme</a>

 == Installation ==